aamani192/Tournament-Management-System/README.md

 The project was built to simulate how real-world event platforms work.
 It focuses on role-based access and database-driven operations using Python and MySQL.
 Each user type has different permissions: admins oversee all users and events, organizers manage their own events, and players can register for the ones they’re interested in.

+> **Note:** The project uses a MySQL database.
+> Some setup is required to run locally, but this repository is meant to showcase backend structure and logic.

 ---

 ## Features